 The School of Public Policy reviews applications for the Masters program twice per year.
 The spring application deadline is October 31st, fall priority deadline is February 15th, and fall space available deadline is June 15.

 The Graduate Record Examination (GRE) is recommended.
 In addition, international students must provide official TOEFL score of at least 100.
 No other English proficiency exam will be accepted.
 An introductory statistics course is a prerequisite for coursework in the masters degree.

 The admissions standards are rigorous.
 It takes into account all the documents in the application that are relevant to the academic potential of the candidate.
 College grades, GRE scores, references, previous experience and statement of interest are assessed together to determine the quality of the case for admission.

 Applications are electronic and are handled through the Georgia Tech Graduate Admissions System.
 Items required for admission (in addition to test scores) are the completed application with essay questions, application fee, official transcripts, and three letters of recommendation.

-Check Bursar's Office for the complete costs table and most updated costs.
+Check the Bursar's Office website for the complete costs table and most updated costs.

 Check the Department of Housing website for information about living costs.